NilFoundation/mina-state-proof/README.md

 Forum-alike discussion topics are better to be done with Discussions section in here: https://github.com/NilFoundation/mina-state-proof/discussions

-Usage and development questions are preferred to be asked in a Telegram chat: https://t.me/nilfoundation
+Usage and development questions are preferred to be asked in a Telegram chat: https://t.me/nilfoundation or in Discord (https://discord.gg/KmTAEjbmM3)